Fortescue National Football League: History

 The league has had players from all states and nationalities spread throughout the clubs over the years.
 A survey carried out during the mid seventies revealed that over eighty per cent of the players originated from outside of Western Australia.

 Australian Football since its inception 1970 in Tom Price has broken down divisions that had emanated in the workplace and many new friendships were created across the working environment in the region.
 Passion generated from the introduction of football brought the towns to life once the season started creating a healthy rivalry.

 Hamersley Iron Pty Ltd (now Rio Tinto) and the Shire of Ashburton must be acknowledged for the provision and maintenance of the wonderful facilities that football in the communities enjoy.

 The league congratulates the Country Football League for its initiative in compiling the publication and trust it will receive wide acclaim from football lovers.
 In conclusion recognition must be given to those who have acknowledged the final siren and sadly are not with us today.
 Memories of your involvement are treasured and contributions held sincerely in high esteem.
 You are not forgotten.

 In the 2011 season forward Simon Ponter, playing for Paraburdoo, set a new all-time league record, kicking 106 goals in 11 matches.
 He became the first player in league history to kick 100 goals in a season.
-He kicked 18 goals in a single game against the Tom Prices Tigers in June 2011.
+He kicked 18 goals in a single game against the Tom Price Tigers in June 2011.

 In the 2022 season Guy Lawson, playing for the Tom Price Tigers managed to kick 0 goals for the season despite being primarily a forward.